boozallen/jenkins-templating-engine/docs/concepts/pipeline-configuration/overview.md

 ## Script Security

-The Pipeline Configuration file is parsed by executing it within the same [Groovy Sandbox](https://github.com/jenkinsci/script-security-plugin) that Jenkins pipelines themself use.
+The Pipeline Configuration file is parsed by executing it within the same [Groovy Sandbox](https://github.com/jenkinsci/script-security-plugin) that Jenkins pipelines use as well.

 ## Pipeline Configuration Location